-Fama and French (1993) show that, unconditionally, dividend-yield-sorted portfolios have three-factor alphas that are statistically indistinguishable from zero.
-However, Table VIII shows that conditional on lagged changes in the fed funds rate, dividend-yieldsorted portfolios do exhibit significant risk-adjusted excess returns.
-Specifically, following a decrease in the fed funds rate, high-dividend portfolios have positive and significant alphas while low-dividend portfolios have negative and significant alphas, whereas following an increase in the fed funds rate, the opposite pattern occurs.
-This result suggests that other market participants do not seem to fully anticipate the rebalancing of living-off-income investors.
-If such rebalancing were fully anticipated, asset prices would adjust at the time of the interest rate changes.
+Fama and French (1993) show that, unconditionally, dividend-yield sorted portfolios have three-factor alphas statistically indistinguishable from zero.
+However, Table VIII shows that conditional on lagged changes in the fed funds rate, dividend-yield sorted portfolios do exhibit significant risk-adjusted excess returns.
+Specifically, following a decrease in the fed funds rate, high-dividend portfolios have positive and significant alphas, while low-dividend portfolios have negative and significant alphas.
+Following an increase in the fed funds rate, the opposite pattern occurs.
+This result suggests that other market partici-